 NOTE: Fish oil does not contain vitamin A. This is one of the biggest differences between CLO and regular fish oil.

 Cod liver oil is particularly great because it’s one of the few foods that contains vitamin D, which works in conjunction with vitamin A. Nature – always looking out for us.
 Additionally, vitamin D protects against vitamin A toxicity.
-Vitamin D is one of those non-negotiables for menstrual and reproductive health.
+Vitamin D is one of those non-negotiables for menstrual and reproductive health which is why I call it the “Period Vitamin”.
 Read all about it here.

 One teaspoon of cod liver oil contains about 400IU of vitamin D a day.
 Most people need about 2000IU a day as a maintenance dose, which you can get by being in the sun and consuming pastured eggs (it’s in the egg yolks), or fatty fish like herring, fatty tuna, rainbow trout, salmon, sardines, and mackerel which have between 250 and 1,000 IU of vitamin D per three-and-a-half-ounce serving.